polarityio/splunk/README.md

 #### Custom SPL Search

 The "Custom SPL Search" runs a user provided SPL query and displays results.
-Review options 1, 2, 3, 4 and 5 if selecting this search type.
+Review options 1, 2, 3, 4, 5 and 6 if selecting this search type.

+#### KV Store Search

+The "KV Store Search" will search the specified KV Store collection for the given entity.
+Review options 1, 4, 5, 6, 7 and 8 if selecting this search type.

 #### Index Discovery Search

 The "Index Discovery Search" runs a metasearch that will return a list of indexes where the searched entity exists.
-Review options 1, 4, 5, 6, and 7 if selecting this search type.
+Review options 1 and 9 if selecting this search type.

 By default, the exact metasearch query run by the integration is as follows: